isfoo/TrackmaniaPathFinder/README.md

 **heuristic search depth** - see [Advanced program usage](#advanced-program-usage)

 **output append data file** - path to the output file that will contain information about all the runs you performed and all the candidate routes found in the order they were found.
 Typically you won't be interested in this file, it's mostly there so that you can easily come back to earlier results for example if you accidently overwrite the **output data file**.
+By default this field is empty which means no file will be created or written to.

 **output data file** - path to the output file which after completing running the algorithm will contain sorted list of top **max number of routes** found.